francescogabbrielli/AwsSesWrapper/README.md

 # AwsSesWrapper

-This is an utility class to simplify the use of the main features of AWS SES
+This is an utility class to simplify the use of the main features of AWS SES.

 Install
 ---